THE STORY OF THE

 As you can see, this symbol was quite different than it would become upon publication, with the exception of the cover of Action #1.
 Close inspection of superman's costume on the cover reveals that this was the same costume, boots/straps and symbol (this image was taken from Famous First Edition C-26, and we enhanced the coloring to follow the actual lines drawn for the symbol and the boots to clarify the image).

 Jerry Siegel and Joe Shuster had intended Superman as a comic strip character, but had been turned down by numerous syndicates.
 When they prepared Superman for his first comic book appearance, Joe cannibalized the strips and reoriented them into page form with slight adjustments for the difference in medium.
-Superman saw newspaper publication a year after his first comic book appearance and his appearance was similar, but you can see from the examples below that there was a considerable difference in the quality of reproduction.
-Superman's symbol takes on a triangular appearance in the pages of Action Comics, newspaper comic strips and the first few issues of Superman Comics.
+Superman saw newspaper publication a year after his first comic book appearance and his appearance was similar, but you can see from the examples below that there was a considerable difference once production started ramping up and Joe hired assistants like John Sikela in the studio, and the quality of reproduction made it sometimes difficult to maintain a consistent symbol - the initial focus was on Superman's facial appearance and the overall appearance of the costume.
+For the sake of simplicity, Superman's symbol takes on a triangular appearance in the pages of Action Comics, newspaper comic strips and the first few issues of Superman Comics.

 Superman only saw six other covers of Action Comics for the next 20 issues, one of which was a bit of a misrepresentation of his costume.
-The next time we see him on the cover of Action #7, his symbol appears more like that on the inside pages.
-This was further in evidence as late as 1940.
+The next time we see him on the cover of Action #7, his symbol appears a bit more like it will become later, but on the interior pages, it is still an unadorned "S" in a yellow field inside a red-bordered triangle.

 Click for a detail of Action #7.

-Here are the covers of Superman #1 and #4, which is the last appearance of the symbol in this form on a Superman cover.
+Here is the cover of Superman #1, which is, generally, the last appearance of the symbol in this form on a Superman cover.

 Click for a detail of Superman #1.